 Libraries are a great and underutilized resource.
-The New York Public Library has a comprehensive online database of free prints — some of historical maps, others of classic eastern art — that you can download and display at your leisure.
+The New York Public Library has a comprehensive online database of free prints — some of the historical maps, others of classic eastern art — that you can download and display at your leisure.

-There are a lot of great resources to finding art online, but hopefully this list churned some inspiration to start your next home decor project!
+There are a lot of great resources to finding art online, but hopefully, this list churned some inspiration to start your next home decor project!

 No matter where you find our art online, here are some extra tips to keep in mind:

-- Make sure you look into the copyright / license rules for art sites, especially free photo sites.
+- Make sure you look into the copyright/license rules for art sites, especially free photo sites.

-- Pinterest is also a great tool for finding printable art, but again, be sure to double check the usage rights.
+- Pinterest is also a great tool for finding printable art, but again, be sure to double-check the usage rights.

 - If you’re on a budget, look for an option to purchase reprints or downloads vs. original art to save on cost.